LeviBorodenko/non-api-fb-scraper/README.md

 ____
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-### How to

-1. `collect.py` collects all recent posts from a FB page and saves it into a file.
-2. `bot.py`takes the collected text corpus and generates a 3-gram language model.
-This model is then used to generate posts that should immitate the style of the collected posts.

 ### How to use it?

-Firstly, you have selenium >= 3.141.0 and FireFox installed.
+Firstly, make sure you have selenium >= 3.141.0 and FireFox installed.

 Use `scraper.py` to collect the data.
 ```